na-na-hi/renget/archive/cpu-lora.md

 Amy: *You've never seen her so excited before.
 She grabs your wrist, dragging you off towards the go-karts.*
 ```

 Make sure to include examples from both characters so that "impersonate" prompts works correctly (ideally, try to exactly match the SillyTavern prompt formatting).
+Use different character names for each example so the model doesn't only work with the names you provide.
+Alternatively, replace all names with "USER" and "ASSISTANT" (or "BOT", or "CHARACTER", or whatever other names you'd like to use).
+If you want to give examples with multiple characters you can probably do something like "USER", "CHAR1", "CHAR2", etc., the key being to make sure each character has a unique name.

 !!! info Each block here is one training sample.
-Currently, it only supports delimiting by new line, but they are adding a delimiter token to improve this.
 You want to give it ~1000 training samples or ~1MB of text for the training to produce meaningful changes.

 While you can definitely use your own chat logs to create some training data, you'll probably want to look into getting data from other sources as well.
 Consider asking others for their logs, or check out the [training data rentry](https://rentry.org/qib8f).
 If you have some programming experience, I recommend creating a script to convert the training data into the appropriate format.
-If anyone knows of some scripts to do this, I'd like to include it in this guide.

 One last thing to note: Make sure the text file uses \*nix style line endings (`\n`), not Windows style (`\r\n`).
 Most text editors have an option to switch the formatting.

-Next, just follow the "Create your LoRA" instructions above, and use this command: `llama.cpp/finetune.exe --model-base stheno-l2-13b.Q5_K_M.gguf --train-data training-data.txt`
+Next, just follow the "Create your LoRA" instructions above, and use this command: `llama.cpp/finetune.exe --model-base stheno-l2-13b.Q5_K_M.gguf --train-data training-data.txt --sample-start "<s>"`

 !!! info Make sure to read [Appendix C](#appendix-c-finetuneexe-usage) to see which additional parameters to use to improve your model quality.

-!!! info See [Appendix E](#appendix-e-converting-models-for-llamacpp) if you would like to know how to convert a base model into a GGUF or if you want to quantize a model yourself.

-!!! warning If you use a different model, the beginning, ending, and line feed tokens can be different.
-    Run a small text file of training data through `finetune.exe` **before** you format your training data.
-When it loads, confirm these settings `BOS token = 1 '<s>'`, `EOS token = 2 '</s>'`, and '`LF token = 13 '<0x0A>'`. **If any of these don't match, you need to change the above formatting to match them.**

 ## Appendix C - finetune.exe Usage

 The command line help is good, but I still had a few questions about the meaning of some parameters, so I'm trying to compile what I learn here.
 Some parameters are self-explanatory.
 If any of these are wrong, or you can clarify them better, please let me know!
 I have tried to categorize them, and order them to make it easier to get started.

+Arguments are based on commit `7898652`.

 ### File Management